KelvinLi2020/P_wiki/PingPong-program.md

 retrieved through a parameter of the apppriate type to the event handler.
 In this code block, the `payload` parameter evaluates to the data attached to the `PING` event whose handling caused control to enter `SendPong`.
-This data value is the address of the instance of `Client` machine that sent the `PING` event.
+This data value is the address of the instance of the `Client` machine that sent the `PING` event.
-A parameter is similarly used to retrieve the argument to the constructor of a freshly-created machine when it starts execution in the entry block of its `start` state.
+Similarly, a parameter can be used to retrieve the argument to the constructor of a freshly-created machine when it starts execution in the entry block of its `start` state.